 If a particular person is less confident when it comes to group meetings, it is your job as a facilitator to bring them up, empower them and make them feel relaxed and comfortable.
 Perhaps structure the meeting in such a way that gives everyone the opportunity to speak and be heard, this way the bigger personalities don’t fade out the smaller ones.

 If someone is trying to get their point across but is being overshadowed, make a point of speaking to them directly and getting the rest of the team to listen.
-All this being done, some team members may still be reluctant to speak up, so make sure you take the time to arrange a one-on-one meeting to hear that person’s insights and how you can make remote meetings a more comfortable space for them too.
+All this being done, some team members may still be reluctant to speak up.
+So, make sure you take the time to arrange a one-on-one meeting to hear that person’s insights.
+In addition, how you can make remote meetings a more effective and comfortable space for them too.

 In addition, you could even create an online document for people to make recommendations or suggestions on how to improve the virtual meetings and how to get more out of them.